Iberian lynx: Captive breeding

 In 2002, the Jerez Zoo confirmed it had three females and was developing a plan for a captive breeding program.
 One of those females was Saliega, captured as a kitten in April 2002.
-She became the first Iberian lynx to breed in captivity, giving birth to three healthy kittens on 29 March 2005 at the El Acebuche Breeding Center, in the Doñana National Park in Huelva, Spain.
-Over the following years, the number of births grew and additional breeding centers were opened.
+She became the first Iberian lynx to breed in captivity, giving birth to three healthy kittens on 29 March 2005 at the El Acebuche Breeding Centre, in the Doñana National Park in Huelva, Spain.
+Over the following years, the number of births grew and additional breeding centres were opened.
 In March 2009, it was reported that 27 kittens had been born since the beginning of the program.
-In 2009, the Spanish government planned to build a €5.5 million breeding center in Zarza de Granadilla.
+In 2009, the Spanish government planned to build a €5.5 million breeding centre in Zarza de Granadilla.

-In Portugal, the Centro Nacional de Reprodução do Lince-Ibérico established a breeding center near Silves, Portugal, and has since nurtured 122 individuals all born in the breeding center, of which 89 survived.
+In Portugal, the Centro Nacional de Reprodução do Lince-Ibérico established a breeding centre near Silves, Portugal, and has since nurtured 122 individuals all born in the breeding centre, of which 89 survived.
 73 of them were reintroduced in the wild.
 Reintroduction takes place in Mértola and Serpa in the Guadiana Valley.
-As of 2020, there are around 140 individuals in the wild in Portugal spread through an area of approximately 50,000 hectares, 50 of them are cubs.
+As of 2020, there are around 140 individuals in the wild in Portugal spread through an area of approximately 50,000 hectares, 50 of them are juveniles.

 There were 14 surviving kittens in 2008 and 15 in 2009.
 In 2010, intense rain and health issues resulted in lower reproductive success, i.e. 14 born, eight surviving.
-But the next year, breeding centers recorded 45 births with 26 surviving kittens.
-In 2012, breeding centers in Portugal and Spain reported a total of 44 survivors from 59 births, while 2013 saw a total of 44 survivors out of 53 born.
+But the next year, breeding centres recorded 45 births with 26 surviving kittens.
+In 2012, breeding centres in Portugal and Spain reported a total of 44 survivors from 59 births, while 2013 saw a total of 44 survivors out of 53 born.
 In 2017, the total population of Iberian lynx reached 475 specimens.
 In February 2019, the total population was estimated to grow to around 650 individuals.

 In March 2013, it was reported that Iberian lynx embryos and oocytes had been collected and preserved for the first time.
-They were collected from Saliega and another female—both sterilized and retired from the breeding program—by Berlin's Leibniz Institute for Zoo and Wildlife Research and stored in liquid nitrogen at the Museo Nacional de Ciencias Naturales in Madrid for possible future breeding.
+They were collected from Saliega and another female—both sterilised and retired from the breeding program—by Berlin's Leibniz Institute for Zoo and Wildlife Research and stored in liquid nitrogen at the Museo Nacional de Ciencias Naturales (MNCN) in Madrid for possible future breeding.
 In July 2014, the MNCN-CSIC announced they had produced sperm cells from the testicular tissue of sexually immature lynx.

 Iberian lynxes are kept at Jerez Zoo, at Lisbon Zoo since December 2014, and since July 2016 at the Madrid Zoo.